 When to Seek Medical Care

-Seek medical care right away if your symptoms get worse, especially if you are at a higher risk of serious illness.
+Seek medical care right away.
 If you can't reach your regular doctor, L.A.
 Care members can use Teladoc or call the Nurse Advice Line at 1.800.249.3619 (TTY 711).

 Call 911 if there are emergency warning signs for COVID-19: